-A built-in web server provides complete configuration control of the unit and also allows for firmware updates and configuration backup.
-An Ember+ interface also gives access to the unit's configuration as well as providing remote control and monitoring of the GPIO and virtual GPIO ports.
+A built-in web server provides complete configuration control of the units and also allows for firmware updates and configuration backup.
+An Ember+ interface also gives access to the configuration options as well as providing remote control and monitoring of the GPIO and virtual GPIO ports.